 After that he's in a fight with the Guild pirate Sandra, who's using a powerful lightning gun against him.
 How does Cobra defend himself?
 He rips out a bunch of iron bars and hurls them directly into the lightning bolts, because IRON ABSORBS ELECTRICITY!
 Sorry Cobra, it doesn't...

 French love Space Adventure Cobra and for good reasons — it was one of the only anime who was not victim of Gag Dub during the '80s.

 Very popular in Sweden too.

-A game based on the Royal sisters storyline was released for the Sega CD, and is generally regarded by those who've played it to be pretty bad, with Cobra as a Designated Hero through most of it and every other decision tree having But Thou Must! pouring out of it.
+There are two adventure games based on the series and the second one saw a western release for the Sega CD.
+Based on the Royal sisters storyline, it is generally regarded by those who've played it to be pretty bad, with Cobra as a Designated Hero through most of it and every other decision tree having But Thou Must! pouring out of it.
 It was the subject of a seven hour MST by Retsupurae.

 Cobra The Shooting is a third-person action game that better fits the series, but it doesn't play very well either.